 American Mannagrass is a tall plant reaching 2 to 5 feet in height.
 Stems can be erect but also recumbent with only the flowering head ascending, in which case the stem can root at the base.

 Leaf blades are flat, up to 18 inches long and up to 1/2 inch wide.

 The leaf sheath is closed for at least half its length, and sheaths on upper leaves are mostly closed.
 The ligule of the sheath is from 1 to 5 mm long, rounded to truncate.
 Both sheath and ligule are usually without hair.
 Ligules on the lower leaves more stiff than those on the upper leaves.

 Inflorescence: The flowering heads are in an open panicle, 6 to 16 inches long (16-42 cm), branches spreading to drooping.
 The panicle is 5 to 8 inches wide (12 to 20 cm).
-Branches of the panicle are smooth but angled.
+Branch stems of the panicle are smooth but angled.

 Spikelets are 3.2 to 10 mm long, flattened, oval to elliptic in side view and containing 4 to 10 florets.
 Glumes are whitish and have a midvein that extends to the tip, the lemma is also prominently 7 veined and purplish.
 There are 3 anthers, typical of the Poaceae.
 Note that within a panicle there can be considerable variation in the floret parts.

 Varities: Two varieties are recognized.
 The most widespread is var. grandis, where the spikelets are 3.2 to 6.4 mm long with 4 to 8 florets.
 Var. komarovii is restricted to Alaska an the Yukon and has larger spikelets - 6 to 10 mm with 5 to 10 florets.

 Habitat: American Mannagrass is found in the wet areas of shallow fresh water, shorelines, marshes, ditches, wet meadows, and wetlands.
 It grows from a rhizomatous root system.